Luisa Alcalde

-Luisa María Alcalde Luján (born 24 August 1987) is a Mexican politician who is the president of the National Regeneration Movement (Morena).
+Luisa María Alcalde Luján (born 24 August 1987) is a Mexican politician who served as the president of the National Regeneration Movement (Morena) from 2024 until April 2026.
+She currently serves office as Legal Counsel of the Federal Executive.
 She held multiple cabinet positions under Andrés Manuel López Obrador, serving as Secretary of Labor from 2018 to 2023 and as Secretary of the Interior from 2023 to 2024.
 She has also been elected as a federal deputy in 2012.

 Early life and education

 Alcalde was born on 24 August 1987 in Mexico City.
 Her mother, Bertha Elena Luján Uranga, served as Comptroller General in the government of Andrés Manuel López Obrador during his time as Head of Government of the Federal District (Mayor of Mexico City).
 Her father, Arturo Alcalde Justiniani, is a labor lawyer.

 She attended the National Autonomous University of Mexico (UNAM), graduating with a law degree in 2011.
-She received a master's degree at the University of California, Berkeley.
+She received a master's degree in law at the University of California, Berkeley.

 Political career

 Early political career

 She became politically involved in 2005 in support of Andrés Manuel López Obrador, then-Head of Government of the Federal District.
 Alcalde later became head of the youth arm of the National Regeneration Movement (Morena), then a political association in support of AMLO.